CUBRID/cubrid-testtools/CTP/doc/memoryleak_guide.md

     # To change broker port to avoid port conflict
     BROKER_PORT=33561

-    # To change ID of shared memory used by CAS
+    # To change the ID of shared memory used by CAS
     APPL_SERVER_SHM_ID=33561